eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 - **Provides a Standard for Various Environments:** ECA offers a standardized bootstrapping mechanism for on-premise, bare-metal, and "alt-cloud" deployments that lack a native identity service.

 ECA approaches the bootstrapping problem as a cryptographic challenge based on verifiable proof of factor possession, independent of location.
+It provides a concrete solution to the "trust gap" identified in WIMSE's analysis of confidential computing and multi-cloud environments by establishing a portable, verifiable identity at boot-time.
+The resulting attestation evidence is designed for consumption by modern identity frameworks, enabling use cases such as satisfying ACME challenges for automated certificate issuance or serving as a high-assurance node attestor for SPIFFE/SPIRE.

 > **Working with Existing Frameworks:** ECA design focus was to complement, not replace, existing identity and attestation frameworks.
 For detailed exploration of how ECA integrates with ACME, BRSKI, SPIFFE/SPIRE, and other systems, see [](#integration-with-existing-frameworks).

+# Conceptual Model (Non-Normative) {#conceptual-model}

+At a high level, the ECA protocol can be understood as a cryptographic dialogue where an instance proves its identity by demonstrating knowledge of three factors.
+Each factor serves a distinct purpose:

+- **The Boot Factor (BF)** acts as a **public mission statement** for the attestation ceremony.
+It's a known, high-entropy value that scopes the attestation to a specific context, like a particular software build or deployment manifest.

+- **The Instance Factor (IF)** is the instance's **unique, unforgeable fingerprint**.
+It represents an inherent property of the instance, such as a measurement from a hardware root of trust, that can be verified but is never transmitted directly.

+- **The Validator Factor (VF)** is a **one-time password** from the Verifier.
+It is only released after the instance proves it has the correct "mission statement" (BF) and "fingerprint" (IF), ensuring the ceremony is fresh, interactive, and not a replay.

 # Conventions and Definitions {#conventions-and-definitions}

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-**Boot Factor (BF):** An exposure-tolerant, high-entropy value (≥128 bits) provisioned during instance creation.
-The `BF` value acts as a public challenge token; the protocol security is maintained even if `BF` may be exposed in logs or metadata.

-**Instance Factor (IF):** A per-instance secret value, known only to the Attester and the Verifier, that is never transmitted over the public channel.
-The Attester must prove possession of the `IF` in conjunction with the `BF` to authenticate.
-It may be hardware-derived, orchestrator-provided, or artifact-based.
-For concrete patterns and implementation guidance, see [](#instance-factor-patterns-ifp).
+**Boot Factor (BF):** A publicly verifiable, high-entropy value (≥128 bits) used to scope an attestation ceremony to a specific instance or context.
+The BF does not need to be kept secret; the protocol's security relies on its cryptographic binding to the Instance Factor, not its confidentiality.
+It can be sourced from any mechanism that provides a unique value to the instance.
+Non-exhaustive example include:

+- An ACME account public key thumbprint published by an operator.
+- An orchestrator-published artifact like an image digest or signed manifest.
+- A version control tag combined with a signed Software Bill of Materials (SBOM) or other supply-chain attestation.

+**Instance Factor (IF):** An inherent, measurable property of the instance that is verifiable by the Verifier out-of-band.
+The IF's value is never transmitted over the public channel.
+Instead, the Attester proves its possession of, or state represented by, the IF through cryptographic means (e.g., a signature, quote, or attestation blob).
+The Verifier must be able to independently compute or obtain the expected IF value for appraisal.
+Examples include:

+- **Hardware-Rooted:** A quote from a TPM/vTPM, an attestation report from a TEE (AMD SEV/Intel TDX), or a key derived within a secure enclave.
+- **Orchestrator-Provisioned:** A one-time, instance-unique secret delivered by a trusted orchestrator and potentially sealed to the platform's hardware, making its availability a measurable property.
+- **For Re-Attestation**: An existing identity key unique to the instance, or expected instance measurements such as runtime conditions, installed and running software, etc.

+See [](#instance-factor-patterns-ifp) for additional examples and patterns using the `IF` value.

 **Validator Factor (VF):** A confidential value generated and released by the Verifier only after successful initial authentication of `BF`+`IF` possession. **The VF MUST be bound to the IF** (e.g., `VF = SHA-256(seed || IF)`).
 This binding ensures `VF` secrecy against network attackers, as noted in the formal model (see [](#core-security-properties-baseline-model)).